FergM/architecture/antipatterns.md

 * Wooden slats on the outside of a building
 * Flat surfaces that build up dirt / run-off streaks (mouldings and ledges can help here)

+This problem fits in a category of overoptimisation related to financial incentives (short term profits)

 ### Over Insulation
 The problem where new build **apartments are so insulated that they need air conditioning** in summer.